jaimerodriguez/aplsnippets/README.md

 ## Goals:
 Each snippet is a working APL document you can use to  understand an APL feature.
-Use the snippet to expand your understanding for that feature.
+Use the snippet to explore the feature.

 ## Non-goals:
-- This is not a comprehensive introduction to APL.
+- This is not an introduction to APL.
 It is aimed at intermediate developers who are already familiar with the basics.
 - If you are just started, try the [visual cakewalk](https://alexa.design/apl-cake-walk) course first.
 - The snippets are not clean (or polished) enough for copy/paste reuse.
+We kept them simple for easier learning.

 ## Repo structure
 This is a working Alexa skill.
 You can clone it and run it (see instructions below).